40 Scotland Facts and Trivia Questions

 It is also situated in Europe.

-The capital city is Edinburgh (Edin-bruh) and the largest city is Glasgow (Glas-goh).
+The capital city is Edinburgh (Edin-bruh), and Glasgow (Glas-goh) is the largest city.

 Our population is 5.4 million.